Meet The Counseling Services Staff

 Dr. Aylward's approach to treatment integrates depth- and insight-oriented approaches with cognitive-behavioral approaches influenced by Buddhist psychology.
 She believes the therapeutic relationship is the platform for healing, growth and a context for learning about broader patterns of relating.
 Her goal is to create a safe space for clients to share personal feelings, thoughts, memories, and other vulnerabilities to the extent that they are ready and willing.
 Dr. Aylward focuses on creating awareness of unconscious processes, many of which results from our early life experiences.
 With this awareness, it is then possible to make intentional choices that move us in the direction of fulfillment, despite the difficult thoughts and emotions that often urge us to do otherwise.
 Overall, she feels honored to be a compassionate witness and companion in someone's journey towards more self-love and a meaningful life.

-B.A., Psychology, University of California, Los Angeles
+B.A., Psychology, Pacific Lutheran University

 California Licensed Psychologist PSY26021